d3kryption/narrative-documentation/docs/pro/features/index.md

 Pro is a full framework and is not built to be modular.
 It will take C++ knowledge and good Narrative Pro knowledge to remove / replace some aspects.

-Some aspects such as the Character Creator can simply be turned off, but other aspects such as the inventory are CORE.
+Some aspects such as the Character Creator can simply be turned off, but other aspects are CORE.

 If you do not want the vast majority of the below functionality, consider checking out the modular plugins instead.